 BCV cash dispensers are available outside (near the "Caisse" - cash desk) and on the Festival site (just after the main entrance, on your right, near the Information counter).
 Euros are not accepted on the Festival site.
 Change is possible at the box office, in front of the main entrance.

 Paléo offers visitors a free Wi-Fi network.
 You will be able to access the Wi-Fi for up to 30 minutes.

 Recharging your mobile phone

-If your mobile phone battery is flat, you'll be able to recharge it at a special recharging counter for free at the Romande Energie stall, located behind La Terrasse.
-Charging stations are available at the stall.
-Also, mobile chargers (powerbanks) are on sale in the Paléo Boutiques.
+You can recharge your phone at a special recharging counter for free at the Romande Energie stall, located behind La Terrasse.
 For campers, a charging point is available at the Campsite reception point (CHF 1.- / charge).

 An infirmary, covering two main areas of the Festival - the main site (during opening hours) and the campsite (24h/24) - is at your service to deal with any health related problems.
 The infirmary staff is composed of about a hundred volunteers, all of whom are healthcare professionals.
 They dispose of appropriate modern healthcare material.

 For health and safety and animal welfare reasons it is prohibited to take dogs or any other animals on to either the Festival site or the campsite.

 Arms (in the sense of the law), as well as any object that could be considered dangerous in the context of the festival are forbidden within the perimeter of the event.

 Swiss legislation strictly prohibits the selling, consuming and possession of narcotics, including cannabis.
 The cantonal drugs squad maintains a presence on the Festival site and on the campsite and prosecutes offenders.